-☐ Trim the air line to length using a sharp knife.
-Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
+- Assemble an aluminium washer onto the banjo bolt and insert through the banjo fitting.
 Assemble second aluminium washer and tighten into bulkhead fitting using a 14mm [9/16"] spanner.
-(Fig.21.)
-Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
-Tighten using a 12mm spanner.

-Insert the outer compression nut and ferrule over the air line.
-Ferrule should be orientated as per Fig.21.
+(Fig.16.) - Apply thread sealant to the tapered thread of the compression fitting body and screw into the banjo fitting.
+Tighten using a 12mm spanner. - Insert the outer compression nut and ferrule over the air line.
+Ferrule should be orientated as per Fig.16.

-4 Instal lling the Air System outer nu e airline into the compression fitting body and screw the at down onto it.
+4 Insta lling the Air System outer nu e airline into the compression fitting body and screw the it down onto it.
 Using a 12mm spanner, tighten the outer nut compression fitting body.
 NOTE: Some force is required to crush the ferrule, however the outer compression nut will tighten against a stop.
-Over tightening will not create a better seal.
-Secure a any loose sections of tube with a cable tie.
-NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.21.).
+Over tightening will not create a better seal. any loose sections of tube with a cable tie. arry 10036 366116113 of tube with a cable tie.
+NOTE: When right angle routing of the tube is not required, screw the compression fitting body straight into the bulkhead fitting body (Fig.16.).